streamnative/examples/cloud/README.md

 cloud.streamnative.dev
 ```

-Here are examples of the service URL.
+Here is an example of the service URL.

-- Service URL with TLS authentication

   ```
   pulsar+ssl://cloud.streamnative.dev:6651
   ```

-Here are examples of the Web service URL.
+Here is an example of the Web service URL.

-- Web service URL with TLS authentication

   ```
   https://cloud.streamnative.dev:443